elatov/elatov.github.io/_posts/2012-10-09-vcap5-dca-objective-2-1-implement-and-manage-complex-virtual-networks.md

 >
 > Each time you specify a target with this command, the settings you specify overwrite all previously specified settings.
 To specify multiple targets, separate them with a comma.
 >
-> You can change the port that the SNMP agent sends data to on the target using the &#8211;targets option.
+> You can change the port that the SNMP agent sends data to on the target using the -targets option.
 That port is UDP 162 by default.
 >
 > 3 (Optional) Enable the SNMP agent if it is not yet running.
 >